3 DAYS FROM $999

 Vantage invites you aboard the inaugural voyage of the brand-new Ocean Explorer on February 26, 2021!

-You’ll be proudly welcomed aboard by Vantage’s founder and chairman, Henry Lewis, for an expedition through the distinctive cultures, nuanced cuisines, and stunning landscapes of six nations — China, Vietnam, Cambodia, Thailand, Malaysia, and Singapore — while reveling in the luxury and ease of Vantage’s first 5-star small ship expedition vessel.
+Join us on an expedition through the distinctive cultures, nuanced cuisines, and stunning landscapes of six nations — China, Vietnam, Cambodia, Thailand, Malaysia, and Singapore — while reveling in the luxury and ease of Vantage’s first 5-star small ship expedition vessel.

 Sail from the spectacular harbor of Hong Kong, dotted with red-sailed junks and ringed by a brace of gleaming glass skyscrapers.
 Set foot on historic Macau, with its blend of Portuguese and Chinese cultures.
 Cruise among the emerald islands and limestone pinnacles of Vietnam’s Halong Bay.
 See the elaborate temples of Phnom Penh, Cambodia, where you’ll enjoy the added bonus of an overnight stay at a deluxe hotel and delve further into the glories of the “Pearl of Asia.”
 Unwind on the seductive beaches of Thailand.
 And then be electrified by the dynamic pulse of Singapore, the Asian Tiger where out-of-this-world luxury vies with the old traditions of its Chinese, Malay, Indian, Tamil, Arab, and Dutch citizenry.